isomerpages/psd-psw/_pswspark/About PSW: Spark.md

 description: ""
 ---
 ### Public Service Week (PSW): Spark
-PSW: Spark brings public officers together to celebrate and recognise officers and agencies for excellence in service delivery, organisation practices and innovation.
+Public Service Week (PSW) 2023 kicks off with PSW: Spark, our opening event that brings public officers together to celebrate and recognise officers and agencies for excellence in service delivery, organisational practices and innovation.
+Key highlights include Public Sector Transformation (PST) Awards Ceremony, which recognises WOG agencies and officers for excellence.

 #### Event Registration